Foot & Ankle Surgery

 The most common forms of arthritis that affect the foot and ankle are osteoarthritis, rheumatoid arthritis, and arthritis that develops subsequent to a traumatic injury to a joint.
 Surgical approaches to treating arthritis in the foot and ankle will depend on the extent of the damage and severity of your symptoms.
 These surgical approaches include:

 This minimally invasive approach involves making a series of small incisions and inserting a flexible arthroscope into the joint.
 During arthroscopic debridement, tiny surgical tools pass through the arthroscope and allow Dr. Togher to remove damaged tissue, smooth bone spurs, and correct areas of inflammation.

 Also known as arthrodesis, fusion involves the use of pins, plates, and other connective hardware to hold certain bones in the foot or ankle together so that the bones fuse.
 This type of surgery is done most often done to treat arthritis in the foot.

 Depending on the condition of your foot or ankle before the surgery, Dr. Togher may need to take a bone graft from another part of the body to replace missing bone and encourage fusion.

 In cases of severe or advanced ankle damage, the entire joint may be replaced with a prosthesis, or artificial implant.
 This surgical procedure can provide substantial pain relief, as well as improve ankle movement and overall mobility.
 Ankle joint replacement is most often only recommended in cases of destroyed ankle components and an inability to execute day-to-day physical activities.

 Special Considerations for Your Feet, Post-Surgery

 You may require the support of braces or other assistive devices during your recovery.
-In most cases, full recovery may take several months, as based on the severity of your condition and type of foot surgery you require.
+In most cases, full recovery may take several months, as based on the severity of your condition and type of foot or ankle surgery you require.